robhagemans/pcbasic/HACKING.md

 #### Building `SDL2_gfx.dll` on Windows ###
 The [SDL2_gfx](http://www.ferzkopp.net/wordpress/2016/01/02/sdl_gfx-sdl2_gfx/) plugin is needed if you want to use the SDL2 interface with smooth scaling.
-Most Linux distributions will include this with their pysdl2 package.
+Most Linux distributions will include this with their sdl2 package.
 On Windows, you will need to compile from source.
-To compile from the command line with Microsoft Visual C++ for Python 2.7:
+To compile from the command line with Microsoft Visual C++:

 1. Download and unpack the SDL2 development package for Visual C++ `SDL2-devel-2.x.x-VC.zip` and the SDL2_gfx source code archive.